HYENA-007-CYBER/ros2_humble_notes/week_3.md

 </sensor>
 ```

-Feeds distance data into `/scan` topic used by the obstacle stop node.
+Feeds distance data into `/scan` topic used by the obstacle stop node

 ---

-## 🎥 Camera
+##  Camera

 Placed in front of the robot, mounted using a fixed joint.
 Outputs video feed via `/image_raw`: